wp-plugins/wp-theme-plugin-editor-disable/readme.txt

 == Installation ==

-1. Download and extract plugin files to a wp-content/plugin directory.
+1. Download and extract plugin files to wp-content/plugin directory.
 2. Activate the plugin through the WordPress admin interface.

 == Screenshots ==